 + NJ Statewide Information Security Manual

-This Manual is intended to provide State agencies with a means to tailor cost-effective security controls necessary to protect the confidentiality, integrity, availability, and privacy of State information and information systems commensurate with their sensitivity and criticality, while also maintaining and ensuring compliance with all legal requirements.
+This SISM is intended to provide organizations with a means to tailor cost-effective security controls necessary to protect the confidentiality, integrity, availability, and privacy of information and information systems commensurate with their sensitivity and criticality, while also maintaining and ensuring compliance with all legal requirements.

 Practice good online safety habits with these tips and advice.